top of page

 The Reserve

-Each branch of the military has a Reserve component under the branch's command in the federal government.
-The purpose of the Reserve is to maintain trained units to be available for active duty when needed.
+Each branch of the military has a Reserve component under the branch's federal command.
+The Reserve maintains trained units to be available for active duty when needed.
 This may be in times of war, in a national emergency, or as the need occurs from threats to national security.
 They can be called upon to serve either stateside or overseas.
 The primary job of the Reserve is to fill the gaps in stateside service positions when active-duty forces ship overseas.
 Members of the Reserve are required to participate in training drills one weekend per month and two weeks per year.